soi-20/brains/_posts/2018-03-21-defining-functional-flow.md

 Flow state isn’t like appearance or success that other people get to rate.
 It’s more like happiness or curiosity, like creativity.

-Functional Flow is the mind state where you can think almost everything as a function.
-You can view another person's functions (thinking models, paths...) as the input of your function (also could be the input of other people's function).
+Functional Flow is the mind state where you can view almost everything as a function.
+You can take another person's functions (thinking models, paths...) as the input of your function (also could be the input of other people's function).
 If you want to, after composing, you can also take that as your input again.

 In some way, you can say it's like composing people’s thinking models(including yours) and iterate it like a machine.

-That's why Functional Flow is all about composing and iterating like ghosts in a shell.
+That's why Functional Flow is all about composing and iterating like GHOSTS in the shell.

-Ghosts as a whole, under powerfull shell.
+Ghosts as a whole, in the powerfull machine.